 The 2007 amendment, effective July 1, 2007, added the provision in Subparagraph (b) of Paragraph (1) of Subsection B that the electric energy be consumed or generated by an end-use customer of the public utility; and added Subparagraph (c) of Paragraph (1) of Subsection B.

 62-16-6.
-Recovery for renewable energy and emissions reduction.
+Cost recovery for renewable energy.